555-555-5555

 Hashimoto’s is more complex than primary hypothyroid because it is autoimmune in nature, so the overactive immune system must be addressed.
 Click here to read more on Hashimoto’s.
 Primary hypothyroid is most typically due to family history, adrenal fatigue, iodine deficiency, or previous treatment with radioactive iodine.

 The most common conventional treatment for hypothyroidism is synthetic thyroid hormone replacement such as synthroid, which provides T4, one of your 2 main thyroid hormones.
-Natural thyroid replacement such as Armour, Nature-throid, or WP thyroid (what I take and recommend) provides both active thyroid hormones, T4 and T3.
+Natural thyroid replacement such as Armour provides both active thyroid hormones, T4 and T3.
+There are some cautions with natural thyroid replacement however; be sure to read my article on it here.

 The good news is that you can support your thyroid with healing foods that provide nutrients to boost thyroid function.
 In this post, I talk about foods that harm the thyroid, so be sure to read that for more information about what to avoid.
 Include as many of these foods as you can on a daily basis to boost thyroid function and to provide your body with the raw materials it needs to make thyroid hormones.
 Food is medicine!